fynks/debrid-services-comparison/README.md

 ### Support This Project

-> This comparison is free, open-source, and community-maintained.
-If it helped you choose a service, consider using a referral link below — it supports ongoing updates at no extra cost to you.
+> ☄️ This comparison is free, open-source, and community-maintained.
+If it helped you choose a service, **consider using a referral link below** — it supports ongoing updates at no extra cost to you.

 | **Service**     | **Referral Link**                                                   | **Direct Link**                                                         |
 | :-------------- | :------------------------------------------------------------------ | :---------------------------------------------------------------------- |